Find the Right Plan

-These levels show, on average, how much of the cost of medical services is covered by the carrier and how much is paid for by the customer.
-These expenses happen at the time of health care services, for example when you visit the doctor or the emergency room.
-Platinum plans will generally have the highest monthly premiums, while the consumer will pay the least when receiving medical care.
-Bronze plans will generally have the lowest monthly premiums, while the consumer will pay the most when actually receiving medical care.
-Coverage levels are also known as metal tiers.
+These levels show, on average, how much of the cost of medical services is covered by the health insurance company and how much is paid for by the customer.
+These expenses happen when you receive healthcare services – for example when you visit the doctor or the emergency room.
+Platinum plans will generally have the highest monthly premiums, while the customer will pay the least when receiving medical care.
+Bronze plans will generally have the lowest monthly premiums, while the customer will pay the most when actually receiving medical care.
+You can choose the level of coverage that works best for you.

 Health insurance is complicated.
 If you need help sorting through your options to determine what will work best for your health needs and budget, consider talking to one of our certified Brokers across the state.
 They can advise you on specific plans and their services are free of charge.

 - CoveredU.org covers all the basics of health insurance.